-- (1) A licence is valid for the period, not exceeding 12 months, determined by the Board. - (2) The licence commences on the date on which it was issued or a later date determined by the Board. - (3) A licence ceases to be valid if - (a) the licence holder surrenders it to the Board; or - (b) it is suspended or cancelled in accordance with this Act. - (4) If the holder of a licence dies, the personal representative of that person is taken to be the licence holder for 12 months from the death of the person.
+- (1) Subject to subsections (2), (3) and (4), a licence - (a) is valid for the period, not exceeding 12 months, determined by the Board under this Act; and - (b) commences on the date on which it was issued or at a later date determined by the Board. - (2) A licence held by a person by virtue of holding deemed registration is valid for the period in respect of which the deemed registration is in force.

+- (3) A licence ceases to be valid if - (a) the licence holder surrenders it to the Board; or - (b) it is suspended or cancelled in accordance with this Act. - (4) If the holder of a licence dies, the personal representative of that person is taken to be the licence holder for 12 months from the death of the person.